willmeyers/jmap-mcp-server/README.md

 # JMAP-MCP Server

-A Python-based server that bridges the Machine-Crafted Protocol (MCP) with JMAP (JSON Mail Access Protocol), enabling basic email operations through MCP clients.
+A Python-based server that bridges the Model Context Protocol (MCP) with JMAP (JSON Mail Access Protocol), enabling basic email operations through MCP clients.

 I built this for personal use, but others are welcome to try it out.